SoftEng-HEIGVD/Teaching-COMEM-APPMOB/README.md

 * Sass compilation issues

-  If `gulp-sass` fails to install with compilation issues when you run `npm install`, and you do not plan on writing CSS with Sass, comment the following line in `gulpfile.js`:
+  If `gulp-sass` fails to install with compilation issues when you run `npm install`, and you do not plan on writing CSS with Sass, you can remove this dependency by commenting the following line in `gulpfile.js`:

       //var sass = require('gulp-sass');

-  And *remove* the `gulp-sass` dependency from your `package.json` file (you cannot use comments in JSON):
+  Also *remove* the `gulp-sass` dependency from your `package.json` file (you cannot use comments in JSON):

       "gulp-sass": "^2.0.4"

+  Then re-run `npm install`.